-Offset some of the extra energy expense you're accruing during quarantine with these energy-conservation tips.
+Offset some of the extra energy expense you're accruing during the pandemic with these energy-conservation tips.

-Folks under stay-at-home orders not only use more energy in their homes, but may suffer the double-whammy of losing some or most of their income.
+Folks working and spending more time at home during the pandemic, not only use more energy in their homes, but may suffer the double-whammy of losing some or most of their income do to Covid related layoffs.
 Check out these energy conservation tips that can reduce your energy bills without spending an extra cent.
-If you have a little spare change to invest, look for the low-cost bonus tip in each to increase your long-term savings.
+If you have a little spare change to invest, look for the low-cost bonus tip in each piece of advice to increase your long-term savings.

 Conserve Energy When Heating and Cooling